 This kind of drag, however, is only seen at high speeds or steep angles of attack, so it isn’t present in noticeable amounts on small aircraft.
 But in a widebody jet, the presence of a well-designed winglet—a wing on top of a wing—helps to push airflow towards the fuselage of the airplane.
 That’s how engineers help pilots snatch a bit of their lift back.

 Aerodynamics in Action

 Weight, lift, thrust and friction are constantly pushing and pulling on one another, with the airplane in the middle.
 Applying aerodynamic principles to all aspects of flight is essential to advancing the scope of aviation.

-2 responses to “Airplane Aerodynamics”
+2 thoughts on “Airplane Aerodynamics”

 It is with the essence of great levels of a heavenly order of intelligence to observe the great abilities of humans.
 Surely, the invention of the airplane was indeed created by superior minded men having the ability of the structure and design related to the science of great systems of aerodynamics.
 By: Hon.
 Dr. Desmond A. Assent.
 Former Member: WFMH UN